 The first step to ensure blooms is to pick corms that are whole and free of disease.
 Get the healthiest, most robust ones you can pick to guarantee beautiful blooms.
 In warmer climates, choose varieties with lower chilling requirements.
 In cold climates, plant corms in raised beds to keep the roots from getting too soggy and give the corms a jump start on growth.

-Follow soil preparation directions and add fertilizer to the root one of the corm at planting.
+Follow soil preparation directions and add fertilizer to the root end of the corm at planting.
 Leave the foliage in place to help the corms gather energy to store for the formation of the next season’s blooms.